 The risk of getting COVID-19 is higher with a longer duration of contact and with closer proximity to others.
 All feasible controls should be implemented to maintain distance and to minimize the number of interactions within two metres.

-The need for PPE should be determined based on a workplace-specific risk assessment including the type of work being done (e.g. operating camera, serving food, performing) and the combination of controls implemented at the site.
+The need for PPE (indoors and outdoors) should be determined based on a workplacespecific risk assessment including the type of work being done (e.g. operating camera, serving food, performing) and the combination of controls implemented at the site.